 In today’s networking environments, especially with the increasing number of devices requiring internet access, managing IP addresses efficiently is crucial.
 This is where NAT (Network Address Translation) plays a vital role.
 NAT is widely used in routers and firewalls from vendors like MikroTik, Cisco, Juniper, and others.
-It enables multiple devices on a local network to access the internet using a single public IP address, helping with both security and IP address conservation.
+It enables multiple devices on a local network to access the internet using a single public IP address.
+This process helps with both security and IP address conservation.

 Table of Contents